Formal Learning Theory

 - Conjecture a set of conservation laws that permits the observed reactions and rules out as many unobserved reactions as possible.

 The logic of conservation laws is such that the observation of some reactions entails the possibility of other unobserved ones.
 The learning-theoretic method rules out all reactions that are not entailed.
 It turns out that the conservation principles that this method would posit on the currently available evidence are empirically equivalent to the ones that physicists have introduced.
-Specifically, they are equivalent to the conservation of charge, baryon number, muon number, tau number and Lepton number that is part of the Standard Model of particle physics [Schulte 2008, Schulte and Drew 2010].
+Specifically, their predictions agree exactly with the conservation of charge, baryon number, muon number, tau number and Lepton number that is part of the Standard Model of particle physics.

 There has been a substantive body of research on learning causal relationships as represented in a causal graph [Spirtes et al. 2000].
 Kelly suggested a learning-theoretic analysis of inferring causality where the evidence is provided in the form of observed significant correlations among variables of interest (a modern version of Hume’s “constant conjunctions”).
-The following inductive method is guaranteed to converge to an empirically adequate causal graph as more and more correlations are observed [Schulte et al. 2007].
+The following inductive method is guaranteed to converge to an empirically adequate causal graph as more and more correlations are observed [Schulte, Luo and Greiner 2007].

 - Suppose we have observed a set of correlations or associations among a set of variables of interest.